-- Agricultural activities relating to extensive grazing and cultivation within the wetlands and the catchment in general.
-Overgrazing influences and modifies the runoff characteristics of catchment as well as other soil surface modification used in agriculture; - Mining activities which destroy the wetlands or alter the wetland's hydrological regime and water quality characteristics; - Grazing and trampling within the wetland impacting upon the preferential flows within the wetland; - The poor management of roads, fires, incision of the channel at places, sediment plumes and the diversion of water impacts the system's hydrology; - Excessive surface runoff causes headcuts in wetlands; - Alteration of surface runoff resulting in straightened channel erosion and formation of gullies within the wetland due to higher-than-normal flow velocity - Over-abstraction and changes in flow drivers have a direct impact on ecological category, habitat, and biota; - Poor Land Management practices such as agricultural practices interrupt flow paths and connectivity between wetlands and groundwater and other water resource components such as rivers, groundwater, and estuaries; - Poor stormwater management around wetlands.
+• Agricultural activities relating to extensive grazing and cultivation within the wetlands and the catchment in general.
+Overgrazing influences and modifies the runoff characteristics of catchment as well as other soil surface modification used in agriculture;

+- Mining activities which destroy the wetlands or alter the wetland's hydrological regime and water quality characteristics; - Grazing and trampling within the wetland impacting upon the preferential flows within the wetland; - The poor management of roads, fires, incision of the channel at places, sediment plumes and the diversion of water impacts the system's hydrology; - Surface runoff from road construction causes headcuts at the toe of wetlands; - Alteration of surface runoff resulting in straightened channel erosion and formation of gullies within the wetland due to higher-than-normal flow velocity - Over-abstraction and changes in flow drivers have a direct impact on ecological category, habitat, and biota; - Poor Land Management practices such as agricultural practices interrupt flow paths and connectivity between wetlands and groundwater and other water resource components such as rivers, groundwater, and estuaries; - Poor stormwater management around wetlands.